dhruvdevu/dhruvdevu.github.io/index.md

 ## Professional Experience
 ### Quantum Computing
 IBM Research (Summer 2024) - Quantum Research Intern.
-At IBM, I am working on quantum algorithms and circuit synthesis.
+At IBM, I worked on fermionic encodings and fault-tolerant compilation.

 Zapata Computing (Summer 2022) - Quantum AI Research Intern.
 At Zapata I worked on a project related to mitigation of Barren Plateaus in Quantum Neural Networks.